 - (a) Unallocated general and administrative costs increased for the three- and nine-month periods primarily due to an increase in legal and insurance costs.
-The nine-month period was also impacted by higher short-term management incentive costs and higher costs related to our operators' conference. - (b) See "Non-GAAP Measures" above for further information about the Incentive Contribution. - (c) In 2011, we offered incentives to domestic franchisees for meeting certain sales targets, including comparable sales, transactions and online sales. - (d) The Perfect Pizza lease obligation relates to rents, taxes and insurance associated with the former Perfect Pizza operations in the United Kingdom.
+The nine-month period was also impacted by higher short-term management incentive costs and higher costs related to our operators' conference. - (b) See "Non-GAAP Measures" above for further information about the Incentive Contribution. - (c) The decrease in net interest expense was primarily due to a change in redemption value of a mandatorily redeemable noncontrolling interest in a joint venture.
+See "Note 1" and "Note 2" of "Notes to Condensed Consolidated Financial Statements" for additional information. - (d) In 2011, we offered incentives to domestic franchisees for meeting certain sales targets, including comparable sales, transactions and online sales. - (e) The Perfect Pizza lease obligation relates to rents, taxes and insurance associated with the former Perfect Pizza operations in the United Kingdom.
 See the notes to condensed consolidated financial statements for additional information.

-Diluted earnings per share were \$0.55 in the third quarter of 2012 compared to \$0.44 in the third quarter of 2011, an increase of \$0.11, or 25.0%.
-For the nine months ended September 23, 2012 and September 25, 2011, diluted earnings per share were \$1.85 and \$1.55, respectively (\$1.94 per share for the nine months ended September 23, 2012, excluding the impact of the Incentive Contribution, an increase of \$0.39 or 25.2%).
-Diluted weighted average shares outstanding decreased 5.7% and 5.6% for the three and nine months ended September 23, 2012, respectively, from the prior year comparable periods.
+Diluted earnings per share were \$0.55 in the third quarter of 2012 compared to \$0.43 in the third quarter of 2011, an increase of \$0.12, or 27.9%.
+For the nine months ended September 23, 2012 and September 25, 2011, diluted earnings per share were \$1.84 and \$1.52, respectively (\$1.93 per share for the nine months ended September 23, 2012, excluding the impact of the Incentive Contribution, an increase of \$0.41 or 27.0%).
+Diluted weighted average shares outstanding decreased 5.7% and 5.6% for the three and nine month periods, respectively, from the prior year comparable periods.
 Diluted earnings per share increased \$0.03 and \$0.10 for the three- and nine-month periods, respectively, due to the reduction in shares outstanding.